 When was the last time you just took in a moment of quiet around you?
-I’ve had a very couple of loud busy weeks for about the last 2 months.
-Working like crazy, having company in town, canning the end of the season stuff.
-You would think that with crazy days like that I would have wanted some easier to make food, rather than the make everything from scratch stuff that I keep in my pantry.
+I’ve had a very couple of loud busy weeks recently.
+Working like crazy, having company in town, canning the end of the season produce… You would think that with crazy days like that I would have wanted some easier to make food, rather than the make-everything-from-scratch stuff that I keep in my pantry.

-It may not be exactly what I would want and there may be things out there I could buy that would make my life easier but I don’t think about them.
-I think about what I have, what I’ve boughten with what we have, and I’m grateful for that.
+It may not be exactly what I would want, and there may be things out there I could buy that would make my life easier, but I don’t dwell on those things.
+I think about what I have, what I’ve purchased with what we have, and I’m grateful for that.
+I really am.

 It drives my husband wild that I do this when it comes to my birthday or another gift giving holiday but it’s just the way I’ve become.
 I try not to want.
 Wanting more is what gets us in to trouble, we see something we want, maybe something someone else has, and we think we need to spend our hard earned money on that want.

 So every so once in while, stop and take a deep breath.
 Don’t think about all those things you need, don’t think about things you might want.
 Know what you have and know that you are doing the best you can.
 And smile. 😉